 “[We used to call them cuigines.]
 A cuigine is somebody that would wear a huckapoo shirt, a pair of dance shoes.
 Very secure of himself, a womanizer, a little bit of a tough guy too.
 “Don’t mess my hair up, otherwise you got a problem.
 I get a baseball bat.”

-If Manhattan disco was drug fueled, glitzy and celebrity driven, the Brooklyn disco scene — led by 2001 Odyssey, L’Amour, and other clubs — was the world of the ‘regular joe’, with the focus more on sex and appearance, less on glamour and notoriety.
+If Manhattan disco was drug-fueled, glitzy and celebrity-driven, the Brooklyn disco scene — led by 2001 Odyssey, L’Amour, and other clubs — was the world of the ‘regular joe’, with the focus more on sex and appearance and less on glamour and notoriety.
 Or, according to 2001 Odyssey bouncer Vito Bruno:

 “The guys back in those days, even though they were broke, they were dripping with their gold chains. ….
 Back in those days, the girls got dressed up.
 They got decked.
 The girls liked the tough boys.
 The toughest, meanest guy always got the girl.
 It’s kind of like the animal kingdom.”

-2001 Odyssey wained in the wake of the death of disco, and in the late 80s it became a gay club, Spectrum, which still kept the disco floor but catered to an entirely different audience.
+2001 Odyssey wained in the wake of the death of disco, and in the late 80s, it became a gay club called Spectrum, which still kept the disco floor but catered to an entirely different audience.
 It eventually closed in 1995.

-Don’t frown however; you can do your own moves on a very similar floor at the Guggenheim Museum!
-Their present exhibit The Shape of Space (through Sept 5) features an installation by Piotr Uklański — Untitled (Dance Floor)– which emulates, in a far greater color palatte, the legendary dance floor.
+But don’t frown; you can do your own moves on a very similar floor at the Guggenheim Museum!
+Their present exhibit The Shape of Space (through Sept 5) features an installation by Piotr Uklański — Untitled (Dance Floor)– which emulates, in a far greater color palette, the legendary dance floor.
 Needless to say, this is one of the museum’s most popular pieces.
 (See picture below.)